RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 > - Estimated time required: 15 minutes
 > - Interaction required: yes, uploading test keys to platforms (estimate: 15 minutes per platform)
 > - Other requirements: accessible account on GitHub, GitLab, and Launchpad
-> - Proofs claim: C3 by comparison between the platforms' responses and table 2 in the paper
+> - Proves claim: C3 by comparison between the platforms' responses and table 2 in the paper

 To test the public key upload restrictions of various platforms, you can generate SSH keys with specific properties (e.g., weak keys) and attempt to upload them to the platforms.
 To generate the keys, run `scripts/03_generate_test_keys.sh`.
 This will call the `07-generate-test-keys.py` python script and store the generated keys in the `results` directory.
 The resulting file contains one SSH key per line that can be copied into the corresponding SSH key upload forms on [GitHub](https://github.com/settings/ssh/new), [GitLab](https://gitlab.com/-/user_settings/ssh_keys), and Launchpad (<https://launchpad.net/~*user*/+editsshkeys>).
 If the key is accepted without error and is visible in the account's list of SSH keys, we consider the upload successful.
 Uploading each key to each platform can reproduce table 2 in the paper.